openenergymonitor/guide/source/applications/heatpump.markdown

 - [Install emonTx & emonBase](/setup/install-emontx/)
 - [Install emonTx & ESP8266](/setup/esp8266-adapter-emontx/)

-It is also possible to measure the electricity consumption with higher accuracy using a pulse output from an electricity meter, modbus output from an SDM120 DIN rail mounted meter or IrDA interface from an Elster A100C.
+It is also possible to measure the electricity consumption with higher accuracy using a pulse output from an electricity meter, modbus or mbus output from an SDM120 DIN rail mounted meter or IrDA interface from an Elster A100C.

 - [+ Add Pulse Counting](/setup/pulse-counting/)
 - [Reading from an SDM120-MOD using emonPi/emonBase](/integrations/emonhub-interfacers)